I know how hectic mornings can be when you’re trying to get your tribe out of the house on time while managing the general household chaos.

 Below are the main ingredients for a healthy, well-balanced breakfast.

 1. High quality protein

-Kids need protein at each meal to help their bodies grow and it will make them feel satiated for a few hours.
+Kids need protein at each meal to help their bodies grow and to make them feel satiated for a few hours.

 Best sources: nuts, seeds, nut butter, oatmeal, full-fat dairy, plant-based milk, cheese, eggs, fish (e.g. tuna spread, smoked salmon), lean meat